 The Audit Committee is comprised of five Directors, all of whom meet the standards of independence adopted by the NYSE and the SEC.
 The Audit Committee appoints, compensates and oversees the services performed by Wyndham Hotels' independent registered public accounting firm.
-The Audit Committee approves in advance all services to be performed by Wyndham Hotels' independent registered public accounting firm in accordance with SEC rules and the Audit Committee's established policy for pre-approval of all audit services and permissible non-audit services, subject to the de minimis exceptions for non -audit services.
+The Audit Committee approves in advance all services to be performed by Wyndham Hotels' independent registered public accounting firm in accordance with SEC rules and the Audit Committee's established policy for pre-approval of all audit services and permissible non-audit services, subject to the de minimis exceptions for non-audit services.

 Management is responsible for Wyndham Hotels' financial reporting process including our system of internal controls and for the preparation of consolidated financial statements in compliance with generally accepted accounting principles, applicable laws and regulations.
 In addition, management is responsible for establishing, maintaining and assessing the effectiveness of Wyndham Hotels' internal control over financial reporting.
 Deloitte & Touche LLP ("Deloitte"), Wyndham Hotels' independent registered public accounting firm, is responsible for expressing an opinion on Wyndham Hotels' consolidated financial statements and the effectiveness of Wyndham Hotels' internal control over financial reporting.
-The Audit Committee reviewed and discussed Wyndham Hotels' 2023 Form 10-K, including the audited consolidated financial statements of Wyndham Hotels for the year ended December 31, 2023, with management and Deloitte.
+The Audit Committee reviewed and discussed Wyndham Hotels' 2024 Annual Report on Form 10-K for the year ended December 31, 2024 (the "2024 Form 10-K"), including the audited consolidated financial statements of Wyndham Hotels for the year ended December 31, 2024, with management and Deloitte.
 It is not the Audit Committee's duty or responsibility to conduct auditing or accounting reviews or procedures.